-The weighted-average cost method has been used to determine the cost of inventories.
+The FIFO method has been used to determine the cost of inventories.
 Inventories are carried in the statement of financial position at the lower of the cost and net realizable value.
 Net realizable value is the net selling price less estimated costs necessary to make the sale.